 One hardly needs to mention his work with Pink Floyd at all…

-But iconic throughout his entire career since the early 70’s, Roger’s imposing stage presence has been married to a black Fender Precision bass, and for the sake of this post, it is this instrument which we now turn our focus to.
+But solo or with the Floyd, throughout his entire career since the early 70’s, Roger’s imposing stage presence has been married to a black Fender Precision Bass.

 Roger’s preferred bass from 1970 to around 1978/9 was a black Precision with a maple neck, large headstock logo, a white pickguard and chrome pickup cover.
 This bass can be seen on the tours in support of Dark Side of the Moon and Wish You Were Here, and particularly in some parts (notably the studio footage) of the Live in Pompeii film, where it shares the spotlight with a sunburst P-bass with a rosewood fretboard.